r-leyshon/blogging/README.md

 gitignores will blanket ignore a docs folder.
 * Quarto deletes any markdown file with the extension `.MD` on render, but not files with the extension `.md`.
+* Create a prefixed conda env called blogging-env, using python 3.11 and dependencies from the requirements.txt file.
+Install nb_conda_kernels with conda install.
+This allows you to select specific environments for each qmd.

 ## Secrets